 A lot of times, people say, “Why should I go to treatment if I’m saying to the judge that I’m guilty?”
 Just because you went into treatment does not mean we have to turn that letter into the judge.
 It is certainly a tool we want to have in the toolbox when going to court.
-The sooner you get evaluated, the courts make everybody do it, and certainly in Maryland, in our jurisdiction, they must get an evaluation and have an alcohol education treatment program.
-The sooner you do it the better you look in the eyes of the court.
+In our jurisdiction, you must get an evaluation and have an alcohol education treatment program.
+The sooner you do it, the better you look in the eyes of the court.
 I highly recommend my clients to be proactive and do it as soon as possible.

 Common Mistakes Detrimental To A Favorable Resolution Of A DUI Case

 One simple mistake is to think that if you are going to talk to the police, then you are going to get arrested.
 Be nice and polite to the police officer.
-Do not yell, it makes a huge difference to what the outcome is.
+Do not yell; it makes a huge difference to what the outcome is.
 If there is a chance to get something dismissed because there is an evidentiary issue, but you were a jerk to the police officer, they are going to appear in court.
-The state is always going to ask the police officers, how were they, and the court will ask that many times, “Were they polite and cooperative?”, so be polite and cooperative.
+The state is always going to ask the police officers about the conduct of who was arrested.
+The court will often ask, “Were they polite and cooperative?”
+Therefore, you should be polite and cooperative.

 Once you get arrested, you do not have to answer any questions, you do not have to give any evidence and you can be polite and cooperative.
 More often, in the last twenty-two years, if you have been arrested and they tell you do not drive, do not get in the car or walk to the car and drive.
 More than one time I have had the same person gets two DWIs the same night.
 Do not do that.
 Do not go back to the car, call a friend, Uber, call a cab, walk home, and do not go back to the car until the next morning.